 Skip to content

-How to Visualize Software development patterns and Technical Debt.
+How to visualize software development patterns and tech debt?
 See ROI from improvements.
-Technical Debt analysis is based on Behavioral Code analysis.
+Technical debt analysis is based on Behavioral Code analysis.

 CodeScene's example on automatically prioritized technical debt in Android.